-In our routine brood chamber inspections we seek to determine if our colony has normal egg laying
+In a routine brood chamber inspection you seek to determine if your colony has normal egg laying.

-their normal positioning tell us a queen was in this colony within the last three days.
+Their normal positioning tells you if a queen was in this colony within the last 3 days.

 We get our information by “reading the frame” every time we pull a frame from the brood chamber.